Rottenburg“Paten” – A voluntary mentoring project

 What is inspiring?

-By establishing a mentoring programme that is runs entirelyby ordinary citizen volunteers, Rottenburg has proved that civic engagement can become an integral part of sustainable measures aimed at refugee inclusion.
+By establishing a mentoring programme that is run entirely by local volunteers, Rottenburg has proven that civic engagement can become an integral part of sustainable measures for refugee inclusion.
 The idea is simple: the city facilitates mentoring opportunities by matching volunteers with refugees and by offering support throughout the process.
 The project started in 2015 and is still going today.
 Its success has put the small city of Rottenburg in a stronger position to intervene in migration discourse at a national level.

 Contact